kensho-technologies/graphql-compiler/TROUBLESHOOTING.md

 ## Issues installing the Python MySQL package

 Sometimes, precompiled wheels for the Python MySQL package are not available, and your pipenv may try to build the wheels itself.
+This has happened on OSX and Ubuntu.

+### OSX

-If you are on OSX, you may then sometimes see an error like the following:
+You may then sometimes see an error like the following:
 ```
 [pipenv.exceptions.InstallError]:   File "/usr/local/lib/python3.7/site-packages/pipenv/core.py", line 1874, in do_install
 [pipenv.exceptions.InstallError]:       keep_outdated=keep_outdated